This replaces what was Double EXP, which was extremely limited.

 The third will give Colm tripled EXP in chapter 4 only when event ID 0x12 is set,

 The fourth will give seth two-thirds EXP in all chapters.

-The fourth will give all units doubled EXP in chapter 5.
+The fifth will give all units doubled EXP in chapter 5.

 The last entry is simply a terminator.

 Note that you CAN use fractions by multiplying and dividing together, and also remember that multiplying or dividing by 1 will have no effect.